vmware-labs/node-replicated-kernel/README.md

 ### Install dependencies
-Run `bash setup.sh` this will install rust (nightly), xargo (rust cross compilation tool), and QEMU on Linux or Mac.
+Run `bash setup.sh` this will install rust (nightly), xargo (rust cross compilation tool), and QEMU on Linux ~~or Mac~~.

 ### Install binutils for Mac
+*Note: Mac OS is currently not supported*

-If you are testing on Mac OS you have to compile and install your own binutils to link ELF files.
-You can execute `bash setup_mac_binutils.sh` to download and compile binutils.
+~~If you are testing on Mac OS you have to compile and install your own binutils to link ELF files.
+You can execute `bash setup_mac_binutils.sh` to download and compile binutils.~~

 ### Build and run
 1. `cd kernel`